WSU Flag flies on the ESPN College Gameday Show every Saturday during football season.

 The flag-kit gets shipped from site-to-site via UPS.
 As ESPN announces the location of the next CGD show, coordinators (Tom Pounds, and Cameron McCoy of Norman, OK, WSU Class of 1998) e-mail and phone the people on the list in the region/city where the show will be broadcast.
 As one of the alums or fans responds, the flag-kit is sent from where it was the previous Saturday to where it will be the following Saturday.

 Back in 2003 a non-profit corporation, the Ol’ Crimson Booster Club, was created to collect donations and distribute funds for this effort.
 The OCBC will pay reasonable travel expenses for the flag-wavers when they must travel long distances.
 The OCBC also pays for all shipping costs associated with getting the flag-kit from one location to the next.

 A manual was written back in 2003 to inform the flag-wavers what to do and how to do it, during the show.

 Many flag-wavers have done multiple shows over the years.
-The all-time leader is Andrew Pannek of Spokane, WA, with 13 shows to his credit.
+The all-time leader is Craig McDonald with 30+ shows to his credit.